Hermann's tortoise: Hibernation

 In nature, Hermann's tortoises dig their nightly shelters out and spend the relatively mild Mediterranean winters there.
 During this time, their heart and breathing rates drop notably.
 Captive bred animals can be kept in the basement in a roomy rodent-proof box with a thick layer of dry leaves.
 The temperature should be around 5 °C. As an alternative, the box can be stored in a refrigerator.
 For this method to be used, the refrigerator should be in regular day-to-day use, to permit air flow.
 During hibernation, the ambient temperature must not fall below zero.
 Full-grown specimens may sleep four to five months at a time.

 In captivity

 Hermann's tortoise can be kept indoors with adequate living conditions provided by the owner.
-It requires a heat lamp set at around 15–30 C to provide a basking area.
-A UVB bulb is also needed to help process and create vitamin D3 and prevents issues such as metabolic bone disease.
+It requires a heat lamp set at around 26-35°C or 80-90°F to provide a basking area.
+At night, they are fine with lower heats such as 15-21°C or 60-70°F. A UVB bulb is also needed to help process and create vitamin D3 and prevents issues such as metabolic bone disease.